Fortinetics

 Any cloud service provider whose customer includes — or wants to include — a U.S. federal agency.
 That includes IaaS, PaaS, and SaaS offerings.
 A modern SaaS company winning its first federal contract almost always discovers that FedRAMP is the technical precondition to the deal, not a line item to negotiate.

-The typical first target is FedRAMP Moderate, which covers the majority of federal CUI workloads.
-FedRAMP High is reserved for higher-impact federal systems.
-FedRAMP Low is rarely a commercial target on its own — most CSPs start at Moderate because the delta is narrow and Moderate opens meaningfully more agency demand.
+The typical first target is Moderate — now Class C, which covers the majority of federal CUI workloads.
+Class D (High) is reserved for higher-impact federal systems.
+Class B (Low) is rarely a commercial target on its own — most providers start at Moderate because the delta is narrow and Moderate opens meaningfully more agency demand.

 What a FedRAMP engagement actually looks like

-Twelve to eighteen months is the realistic FedRAMP Moderate window for a CSP with a clean architecture and an engaged sponsor.
+Twelve to eighteen months is the realistic Moderate (Class C) window for a provider with a clean architecture and an engaged sponsor.
 The shape:

-• Months 0–3 — sponsor engagement, authorization boundary definition, initial SSP scaffold.
+• Months 0–3 — sponsor engagement, certification boundary definition, initial package scaffold.

 • Months 3–6 — documentation deepening, gap remediation, 3PAO selection.

-• Months 6–9 — 3PAO security assessment and Security Assessment Report.
+• Months 6–9 — 3PAO security assessment and the assessment report.

-• Months 9–12 — agency ATO review, remediation cycles, issuance.
+• Months 9–12 — agency review, remediation cycles, certification issuance.

 The single widest variable is sponsor responsiveness, not technical quality.
-Engagements that slip usually slip on the sponsor's review cycle, not on the CSP's implementation.
+Engagements that slip usually slip on the sponsor's review cycle, not on the provider's implementation.

 Why Fortinetics for FedRAMP

 End-to-end execution, not gap-analysis-and-leave.
-We author the SSP, coordinate with the 3PAO, run remediation, and stay through ATO issuance and the first ConMon cycles.
+We author the package, coordinate with the 3PAO, run remediation, and stay through certification issuance and the first ConMon cycles.
 Our value is in the judgment calls across the package, not a binder handed off at month three.

 Evidence-as-byproduct design.
-The ConMon cadence starts the day the ATO is issued.
-We design the program so monthly deliverables are automated artifacts of normal operations — not a reconstruction exercise that erodes engineering velocity.
+The ConMon cadence starts the day certification is issued.
+We design the program so deliverables are automated artifacts of normal operations — not a reconstruction exercise that erodes engineering velocity.

 Recent regulatory changes